michaelrsweet/pdfio/doc/pdfio.md

 Read PDF Metadata
 -----------------

-The following example function will open a PDF file and print the title, author, creation date, and number of pages:
+The `pdfioinfo.c` example program opens a PDF file and prints the title, author, creation date, and number of pages:

 ```c